Saskatchewan Boating License in 3 Easy StepsThe official term is Pleasure Craft Operator Card (PCOC), which is good for all provinces.

 Since Saskatchewan has more sunshine in the summer than any other province, you might decide to boat on one of the province’s four major river systems—North Saskatchewan, South Saskatchewan, Assiniboine, or Churchill.
 Along the Churchill River, you will find not only Nistowiak Falls, one of the highest waterfalls in Saskatchewan, but also numerous bald eagles during the summer.
 Paddlers on the Quill Lakes can see a variety of birds, such as black-crowned night herons, marbled godwits, or even endangered piping plovers.

 With all of these opportunities for recreational boating and sightseeing, boating safety becomes a primary concern.
 Nothing ruins an outing on the water faster than a boating accident.
 By taking a boating safety education course, you will get a basic knowledge of pleasure craft operation, the safety equipment you are required to have, the rules of the waterways, ways to avoid collisions, and how to handle emergency situations, giving you the tools you need to operate safely on Saskatchewan’s waterways.

 I want to operate a boat in Saskatchewan.
 How do I get the Saskatchewan boating license?

-Who needs a Pleasure Craft Operator Card?
+Who needs a PCOC?

 In Canada, anyone who operates a pleasure craft must carry proof of competency on board if the pleasure craft has any type of motor and is used for recreational purposes.
 This includes boats powered by trolling motors.

-How do I get a Pleasure Craft Operator Card?
+How do I get a PCOC?